jschlatow/taskopen/doc/man/taskopen.1.md

 overrides, includes/excludes, and filter control.

 A special case for `--config` is when the config file does not exist.
-Taskopen will ask the user whether the config file shall be created.
-When creating the config file, taskopen uses all options passed before the `--config` option as defaults.
+Taskopen will ask the user whether the config file with default values shall be created.

 For some options, there exists a short variant (`-`) and a long variant (`--`).
 Provided values must be separated by a `:` or `=` when using the short variant.